We’re about to run out of new movies and TV shows, and I can’t wait

 Not only is the content drought a perfect time for discovery, it’s also a moment for second chances and “completioning” (i.e. finishing a show you stop watching for no real reason).
 The need to explore every shiny new object you could potentially love makes it hard to stick with shows you merely like a whole lot.

 There are so many sitcoms I haven’t seen all the way through, for instance, because they have no overarching story that requires having seen every episode.
 While Brooklyn Nine-Nine revamps its planned eighth season for Black Lives Matter reasons, I might finally check out the several seasons I haven’t seen yet.
 Maybe I’ll watch the second season of Barry, a show whose first outing I adored but which simply slipped from my mind upon its return a year later.
-Maybe I’ll binge on every show like Pen15 that I saw enough of to know that I liked it but never explored any further.
+Maybe I’ll binge on every show like Pen15 that I saw enough of to know I liked it but never explored any further.

 The entertainment world is my oyster, and the quarantine is my super-shucker.